pseudotexan/spicemanager-tutorial/docs/source/index.rst

 **Windows**

 1. Install the official python distributable https://www.python.org/downloads/windows/

+   1. Note that you need Python 3.10 or higher for this to work properly.
+Multiprocessing capabilities are frequently updated, and no guarantee of behavior is possible with an outdated version of Python.

 2. Install NGSpice, latest version: https://ngspice.sourceforge.io/download.html
 3. Move the NGSpice folder wherever you want it, then copy the path to the folder where the .exe is stored (you can click on the windows explorer bar and ctrl+c to grab it once you've navigated to it)
 4. Add the NGSpice path to your Windows PATH environment variables: